Awesome service from ABC. Their technician was on time and efficient for the appointment. Glad to recommend.

 ABC provides full-service tree care in San Antonio and the surrounding communities with certified arborists and experienced, reliable crews.

-Most importantly, ABC's tree experts can suggest solutions to get your trees back to optimal health.
+Our certified arborists can help get your trees back to optimal health.

 Insect and Pest Removal

 We understand that it can be concerning when you notice that insects are nesting in your trees, especially if you believe these creatures could be having a negative impact.
 Your ABC arborist can evaluate the situation to determine if treatment is necessary.
 Depending on the pest, we may recommend insecticide sprays or injections.

 Giving your trees additional nutrients can help promote root development and can even help protect your trees against disease.
 Our certified arborists can determine if your trees will benefit from fertilization.
 Then, we can create a tree care schedule that will keep your trees healthy, all year long.

 There are a number of reasons why a homeowner may want or need to have their trees pruned.
 Some of the most common reasons homeowners contact us for tree trimming include:

 - to remove branches that are damaged or diseased;